 1001.4.1.11.1 Approval granted for "all types of highway construction" (Product Code 1005CACP.) constitutes approval for all uses.
-Approval granted for "all types except PCCP" (Product Code 1005CACM.) comprises approval for all uses except portland cement concrete pavement.
-Approval obtained for "all types except PCCP & PCCM" (Product Code 1002CAAC.) is considered to be approval for all uses except portland cement concrete.
+Approval granted for "all types except PCCP" (Product Code 1005CACM.) comprises approval for all uses except Portland cement concrete pavement Approval obtained for "all types except PCCP & PCCM" (Product Code 1002CAAC.) is considered to be approval for all uses except Portland cement concrete.
+Material approved for 1003 are included as 1005CACP for 1003 Grade A and 1002CAAC for 1003 Grade B and C. Materials produced for Sections 401 and 402 may be produced from any combination of ledges.

 1001.4.1.12 Producer Notification.
 The producer is to be notified in writing of the aggregate uses for which each ledge is suitable.
 The letter is to explain that tests for initial approval are performed on each ledge in order to determine the inherent quality of the stone for the use intended for the individual ledges.
-The notification is to state that samples of crushed aggregates produced to comply with Specification Sec 1005 or 1002 will have to be submitted to the Central Laboratory for source approval.
+The notification is to state that samples of crushed aggregates produced to comply with Specification Sec 1005 1004, or 1002 will have to be submitted to the Central Laboratory for source approval.
 The producer is also to be reminded that any produced aggregate must meet all other requirements of the specifications for the intended use.
-A copy of the letter shall be forwarded to Materials.
+A copy of the letter shall be forwarded to Central Office Construction and Materials, Physical Laboratory.